Lingopie Review (2026): Is It Worth It to Learn Japanese?

 7 day free trial14 day free trial

-Full length content: mix of short films and longer showsShort clips only
+Full length content: mix of films and shows, full series availableMostly short clips

-Entertainment content only (dramas, anime, short films)Wider range of ‘real life’ content (ads, speeches, news, music etc)
+Mostly entertainment content (dramas, anime, movies)Wider range of ‘real life’ content (ads, speeches, news, music etc)

 Smaller choice of content at present (but more to be added)Larger choice of Japanese content (and more added weekly)